stainedhead/gosqlpp-mcp-server/documentation/SQLPP_INTEGRATION.md

   timeout: 300
 ```

+**Important Path Resolution**:
-**Note**: The `executable_path` should be a directory path containing the `sqlpp` executable, not the full path to the executable itself.
-The server will automatically append `/sqlpp` to find the executable.
+- The `executable_path` should be a directory path containing the `sqlpp` executable
+- Relative paths are resolved relative to the MCP server binary location, not the working directory
+- The server automatically appends `/sqlpp` to find the executable
+- Examples:
+  - `".bin"` → `/path/to/mcp_server/.bin/sqlpp`
+  - `"/usr/local/bin"` → `/usr/local/bin/sqlpp`

 ## Testing and Validation